-- a.
-Carriers shall have a settlement evaluation plan to obtain reasonable negotiated settlements of warranted claims.
-Settlements shall be within approved range or the reason clearly documented if exceeded. - b.
+- b.
 Settlements shall be evaluated and pursued when the injury and expense end result can be established. - c.
 Mitigating factors that may reduce settlement value, such as comparative negligence or joint tortfeasor situations shall be evaluated. - d.
 Unwarranted or fraudulent claims shall be resisted and denied. - e.
-In the normal course of claim handling, a file shall be referred for special investigation or expert analysis when discrepancies exist that are unresolved. - f.
+In the normal course of claim handling, a file shall be referred for a special investigation or expert analysis when discrepancies exist that are unresolved. - f.
 Underinsured motorist claims shall document when no other party is identified as liable. - 7.
 Cases in Suit - a.
-Carriers shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - b.
+SCs shall have a litigation management program designed to bring cases to the earliest conclusion at a reasonable value. - b.
 Reservation of Right letters and Excess of Loss letters shall be used when and where appropriate. - c.
 Suit referral shall be timely and assigned to appropriate counsel. - d.
 Evaluation, case strategy, and legal action plan shall be documented. - e.
 Legal bills shall be reviewed for accuracy and reasonableness. - f.
-Carriers shall have an Alternative Dispute Resolution Program. - 8.
-Prior to making any payment equal to or in excess of \$500 to a third-party claimant the carrier must comply with the requirements of the Insurance Claim Payment Intercept Program, M.G.L.
-Chapter 175, Section 24D.
-NOTE: Failure to comply with M.G.L.
-Chapter 175, Section 24D will subject the company to penalties proscribed by the Department of Revenue.
-These penalties will be in lieu of those penalties imposed for non compliance with the Performance Standards (Appendix I). - 9.
-Recovery - a.
-The investigation shall determine other parties involved in the accident, the probable extent of liability on each party, and the carrier or party against whom subrogation will be directed, if applicable. - B. Fraud Handling - 1.
-Screening Process for Suspected Fraudulent Claims a.
-If in the course of the screening process or initial investigation discrepancies develop of a sufficiently serious nature or there are indications of potential fraud, such as:
+SCs shall have an Alternative Dispute Resolution Program. - 8.
+DOR Requirements

+Prior to making any payment equal to or in excess of \$500 to a third-party claimant, the SC must comply with the requirements of the Insurance Claim Payment Intercept Program, G.L.c.175, §24D.
+NOTE: failure to comply with G.L.c.175, §24D will subject the SC to penalties proscribed by the DOR.
+These penalties will be in lieu of those penalties imposed for noncompliance with the Performance Standards (Appendix H).